Botox is increasingly popular as an anti-ageing and preventative treatment.

 |The image above shows someone forcing a frown, creating a line or wrinkle.
 The second image shows the same person approximately two weeks later trying to recreate the same frown.
 Because the muscles are temporarily unable to create a frown expression there are no longer visible wrinkles or lines.|

 Botox is administered by a fine needle to the desired area in tiny amounts.
-Whilst the treatment time is short (20minutes average) the time the Botox takes to effect the muscle can be from 1-2 weeks.
+Whilst the treatment time is short (20 minutes average) the time the Botox takes to affect the muscle can be from 1-2 weeks.

 For about 3-4 months you will have a smoother look and feel to the areas treated.
 Usually, but not limited to, the forehead, frown lines and crow’s feet.
 Muscle activity will then become noticeable and this is when many decide to have another treatment appointment made.